 This biscoff mocha pudding is a creamy blend of chocolate pudding and coffee, sandwiched between crunchy biscoff cookies!
 This pudding is a win wherever I take it and is a coffee and biscoff cookie lover’s true treat!!
+If you love desserts, be sure to check out the list of family dessert favorites below.

 As an Amazon Associate I may earn from qualifying purchases.
 Follow along for more Amish and Mennonite recipes and feel free to leave a rating and comment in the comment section below!